 labs(

-title = "Variation of temperature in Castille and Leon (Spain)",
+title = "Variation of Temperature in Castile and León (Spain)",

 )

-tidyterra also provide a geom for plotting RGB SpatRaster
+tidyterra also provides a geom for plotting RGB SpatRaster tiles with ggplot2:

 rgb_tile <- rast(system.file("extdata/cyl_tile.tif", package = "tidyterra"))